truonghuu/drlnd_collaboration_and_competition/README.md

 The repository consists of the following files:

-`Continuous_Control.ipynb` - the main notebook which will be used to run and train the agent.
+* Item: Tennis.ipynb` - the main notebook which will be used to run and train the agent.

-`agent.py` - defines the Agent that is being trained
+* Item:`agent.py` - defines the Agent that is being trained

-`model.py` - defines the PyTorch model for the Actor and the Critic network
+* Item:`model.py` - defines the PyTorch model for the Actor and the Critic network

-`checkpoint_actor.pth` - stores the weights of the trained Actor network when the environment is solved
+* Item:`checkpoint_actor.pth` - stores the weights of the trained Actor network when the environment is solved

-`checkpoint_critic.pth` - stores the weights of the trained Critic network when the environment is solved
+* Item:`checkpoint_critic.pth` - stores the weights of the trained Critic network when the environment is solved

-`Report.md` - The report presenting the details of the DDPG algorithm and experimental results.
+* Item:`Report.md` - The report presenting the details of the DDPG algorithm and experimental results.

 ### Getting Start